-The Maine Island Trail is a 350-mile-long waterway along the coast of Maine that connects approximately 150 islands and mainland sites available for day visits or overnight camping.
-The trail is operated by the Maine Island Trail Association (MITA), a non-profit organization based in Portland, Maine with almost 4000 members.
+The Maine Island Trail is a 375-mile-long waterway along the coast of Maine that connects over 200 islands and mainland sites available for day visits or overnight camping.
+The trail is operated by the Maine Island Trail Association (MITA), a non-profit organization based in Portland, Maine with almost 4500 members.
 Through partnerships with the State of Maine, as well as land trusts, non-profit organizations, and generous private property owners, MITA ensures access to these sites for visitors in kayaks, sailboats, motorboats, and other watercraft.
 The annual MITA guidebook, distributed in the spring to MITA members, describes the location of each site on the trail.

-The trail was established in 1988 and has since become the largest water trail in the United States.
-The trail begins in Cape Porpoise Harbor, near Kennebunkport, Maine and ends in Machias, Maine, with an additional collection of ten islands in the Passamaquoddy/New Brunswick region of Canada.
+The trail , which was introduced in 1988, begins in The MIT starts at the NH border and runs to the Canadian border in Cobscook Bay with an additional collection of nine islands in the Passamaquoddy/New Brunswick region of Canada.
 Maine Island Trail Association

 Mount Desert Island is the largest island off the coast of Maine; separated from the mainland by Frenchman Bay, Mt.
 Desert Narrows, and Western Bay.
 The island’s rugged topography is a result of glacial action.
 It is almost equally divided into east and west halves by Somes Sound.
 A chain of rounded granite peaks dominates the island, culminating in Cadillac Mt.
 (1,532 ft/467 m high).
 The peaks were named Monts Deserts, meaning “wilderness mountains,” by the French explorer Samuel de Champlain, who landed on the island in 1604.
 The first French Jesuit mission and colony in America was established there in 1613; the first permanent English settlement began in 1762.
 The island developed as a fishing and lumbering center, and by the end of the 19th cent. it had become a famous resort area.
 A forest fire in 1947 damaged much of the eastern half of the island.
 The main towns are Bar Harbor, whose downtown and coastline homes were spared by the fire; Southwest Harbor, which manufactures yachts; Northeast Harbor; and Bass Harbor, a fishing community.
 The major part of the island is in Acadia National Park.